tobiasbriones/blog/cs/fp/math/geometry/design/draft/designing-the-angle-geometry-for-an-oriented-segment/index.md

 The program compilation will disallow to proceed with the output:

-`Unable to Match Erroneous Logic Thanks to the Functional Type System`
+`Unable to Match Erroneous Logic Thanks to the Functional Type System
+| Requires a QI Angle`

 ```
 • Inaccessible code in